pjtunstall/push-swap/README.md

 As mentioned above, LF reports that his implementation of base 2 LSD radix sort took "about 1084" instructions for 100 numbers, and "about 6756" for 500.
 He imediately corrects himself, saying that he actually always got exactly 6756.

-To see why this is (and why must also have always got exactly 1084), note first that he takes the convenient step of converting the original values to their rank: 0, 1, 2, 3, ..., 99.
+To see why this is (and why he must also have always got exactly 1084 for 100 numbers), note first that he takes the convenient step of converting the original values to their rank: 0, 1, 2, 3, ..., 99.

 Now, ceil(log2(500)) = 9, so there will be 9 passes for the 9 bits needed to label 500 numbers in this way.
-In the case of 500 numbers, then, there will be at least 500 operations per bit.
+In the case of 500 numbers, then, there will be at least 500 operations per bit, because every number is either rotatated out of the way with `ra` or pushed to B with `pb`.
+In addition to this 500 essential operations, the subset of numbers that were pushed to B will need pushing back with `pa`.

 One might think that half the numbers (250 of them) would take a turn at being pushed to B each time, and thus have to be pushed back (resulting in 9 \* 750 = 6750 instructions)--and this would indeed be the case if 500 was a power of 2.
 But the bits of 499 are 111110011, so not every 9-bit sequenece of 0s and 1s is represented among the numbers to be sorted.
 Since it's the highest 12 numbers that are missing from the full total of 2^9 = 512 possible 9-bit sequences, it's the 0s that will be overrepresented in the total, shifting the balance in favor of pushes.

 To take a simple example, suppose we had to sort 6 numbers.
 We'd need ceil(log2(6)) = 3 bits, and the numbers to sort would be expressed in binary form as: